 If all the listed prices up to this point seem exaggerated to you, it might be good to know that there are also some good deals in Australia.
 Packages that allow you not to spend too much, with some key advantages in comparison to prepaid packages.

-Basically, some providers seem to have understood that certain customers don’t need use up whatever is included in their package within one single month and that prolonging the length of use over a larger time span would be more appropriate.
-Thus, Optus as well as Virgin, Vodafone, Telstra and Aldi mobile offer to charge our card with a certain amount of money, which you can use freely for calls, text messages and data throughout 6 to 12 months.
+Basically, some providers seem to have understood that certain customers don’t need use up whatever is included in their package within one single month.
+Thus prolonging the length of use over a larger time span would be more appropriate.
+Thus, Optus as well as Vodafone, Telstra and Aldi mobile offer to charge our card with a certain amount of money, which you can use freely for calls, text messages and data throughout 6 to 12 months.

-But the best deal is with Optus, as they use a similar method: you buy $10 to $100 of credit to use within 6 months. $1 or $2 are debited from your credit, depending on the offer you have chosen, as soon as you receive a call, a text message or use the internet (do not forget to switch off your data if you do not want to be charged by push notifications).
+Optus use a similar method: you buy $10 to $100 of credit to use within 6 months. $1 or $2 are debited from your credit, depending on the offer you have chosen, as soon as you receive a call, a text message or use the internet.
 So, the day you need to make calls or use the internet, you will have until midnight to make use of your daily offer.
-The offer for $2 a day, for example, offers 500MB of data usage, as well as unlimited calls and texts in Australia.

-This is a great offer from Optus, under the condition that you are very careful and aware of turning off your data when you are not using it.
-So, if you activate your package two days per week to answer the most important calls, texts and emails, you will only be paying $4 per week, which will only add up to $16 per month.
-And you will have access to a total of 4GB, unlimited calls and texts (the days your package is active).
+This can be a great option under the condition that you are very careful and aware of turning off your data when you are not using it.
 When you are in areas where you don’t have cell service, those “lost days” will not be costing you anything.
-If you take a monthly offer, you will sometimes even lose entire weeks, during which you don’t have cell service and cannot make use of your package.
+If you take a monthly offer, you will sometimes even lose entire weeks.
+When you don’t have cell service and cannot make use of your package.
 Obviously, you would only have a small number of days to use all your texts, calls and data, which is in principle the same as the Optus offer, just a lot more expensive.

 In conclusion, before choosing your phone package for Australia, ask yourself the five essential questions that will make you understand your needs.
-Really think about getting small packages and packages for 6-12 months, because the phone in Australia will mainly be there to help you to look for a job, you will have too much to see and do!
-Always remember to ask if the package includes a credit bonus for international calls, and ask for the price per minute for these international calls (do not be fooled by the “$ 500 international bonus” when the price the minute is actually incredibly high).
+Really think about getting small packages and packages for 6-12 months.
+Because the phone in Australia will mainly be there to help you to look for a job, you will have too much to see and do!
+Always remember to ask if the package includes a credit bonus for international calls.
+Also ask for the price per minute for these international calls (do not be fooled by the “$ 500 international bonus” when the price the minute is actually incredibly high).